19hours/sg-statutes/Acts/Public Utilities Act.md

 Section 17

-Financial Provisions
+Financial provisions

 Financial year

-1\.
-The financial year of the Board shall begin on 1st April of each year and end on 31st March of the succeeding year, except that the financial year of the Board for the year 2006 shall begin on 1st January 2006 and end on 31st March 2007.
+1. The financial year of the Board shall begin on 1st April of each year and end on 31st March of the succeeding year, except that the financial year of the Board for the year 2006 shall begin on 1st January 2006 and end on 31st March 2007.

-Financial year

-1.

 [2/2007 wef 01/03/2007]